open/close all folders

 - Manchild: While more or less all the main cast qualifies for this, he is possibly the biggest example, being also a bit of a Cloudcuckoolander.

-- Master Actor: Subverted.
-While he does sometimes accomplish perfectly the tasks of his disguises, he usually only has the basic knowledge on how to do keep up the deception and without fail provoke major disasters
+- Master Actor: Zig-zagged, depending on what the script demands.
+While he does sometimes accomplish perfectly the tasks of his disguises, other times he only has the basic knowledge on how to do keep up the deception and this ends up causing some major disaster.

 - Master of Disguise: Zig-zagged.
 He is an expert on disguises, but how efficient they are is heavily mandated by the needs of the plot.
-He sometimes uses Wig, Dress, Accent or very amateur-looking party suits, which get his cover blown up quickly, but most of the time he dons disguises of animals, objects, vehicles and other things that amount to literally turning into them, making him indistinguishable.
-The only flaw is that he is usually keeping his face and or white collar, but this never alerts the antagonists.
+He sometimes uses Wig, Dress, Accent or very amateur-looking party suits, which get his cover blown up quickly, but most of the time he dons disguises of animals, objects, vehicles and other things that amount to literally turning into them, making him virtually indistinguishable (and giving him the traits and abilities of the real thing).
+The only flaw is that he is usually keeping his face and or white collar, but even this is rarely noticed in-universe.

 - Master of Unlocking: Another of his most useful skills, to help when trying to open a door or a safe, is lockpicking.
 However, for the sake of jokes, his favorite method is using a "Master Key" that is simply a giant key to use as a makeshift battering ram.